attack-monkey/App-Wide-Functional-JS/README.md

 ```

-In the above we can see how myNumberV<x> changes over time and if we wanted to, we could even print all of the iterations out in a console.log for comparison.
+> In the above we can see how myNumberV**x** changes over time and if we wanted to, we could print all of the iterations out in a console.log for comparison.
+This is the benefit of immutability.

+Writing immutable functions are easy when dealing with strings and numbers, a little trickier when dealing with arrays, but  much harder when dealing with objects.
+Using a utility like [Zeron's](https://www.npmjs.com/package/zeron) `iu` (immutable update) function makes dealing with objects (and whole state a breaze).

 ## So why can't we build our whole application as stateless?

+Pure functions, including the `increment` function above are stateless.
+They don't hold any state.

 In a whole application approach, an application cannot be a pure stateless function.
-As soon as a program has multiple **closures**, (for example - event listeners waiting for user input), an application-wide-stateless program fails.
+As soon as a program has multiple **closures** (for example - event listeners waiting for user input), an application-wide-stateless program fails.
 It fails due to the way that closures *capture* state at the time that the closure is activated.
-Closures take a snapshot the point of activation, and so if state updates outside of the closure - it has no concept of this.
+Closures take a snapshot at the point of activation, so the closure has no idea of whether or not state has changed outside of its immediate scope.

 At a minimum, a whole application approach must have at least one implementation of state.

 ## So why not store state in many places?

 A developer should have the ability to see how state holistically changes from one iteration to the next.
-Not all previous states need to be kept, and in production you may only keep the current state in memory, but when in development, the developer should be able to change a setting to trace state changes over time.
+Not all previous states need to be kept, and in production you may only keep the current state in memory, but when in development, the developer should be able to trace state changes over time.
 Having state stored in many places makes this difficult to achieve.
 For more on this topic - read [this article](https://github.com/attack-monkey/zeron/wiki/Article:-Immutable-State-Stores).

 ## One Store